gabrielrori/Debian-Linux/README.md

 5. **Install Python38 Virtualenv.md**
     - Similar to the previous guide, this one provides instructions for setting up Python 3.8 and virtual environments on Debian, offering flexibility in managing Python versions for various projects.

-## Purpose

-The **Debian Linux** repository streamlines the process of configuring a Debian system for development and other tasks, providing clear instructions for essential software installations, driver configurations, and system updates.
-It is a valuable resource for both new and experienced Debian users.
+The **Debian Linux** repository gives the process of configuring a Debian system for development and other tasks, providing instructions for essential software installations, driver configurations, and system updates.
 Contributions to expand this repository are welcomed!